Rdatatable/data.table/GOVERNANCE.md

 ## Changing this GOVERNANCE.md document

-There is no special process for changing this document (submit a PR and ask for review).
+There is no special process for changing this document.
+Submit a PR and ask for review, making sure to tag `@Rdatatable/committers` to ensure all current Committers are aware of the change.

 # Code of conduct